Arvada Library Redesign

 -

-Similar to other location redesigns, JCPL will be seeking to improve space efficiency and flow, align with future service and community needs, foster increased circulation, provide collaborative areas for conversation and discovery, including a heightened occupancy of study and meeting rooms, and implement modern security systems and design to enhance overall safety.
+Like other location redesigns, JCPL is seeking to improve space efficiency and flow, align with future service and community needs, foster increased circulation and provide collaborative areas for conversation and discovery.
+This includes a increased occupancy of study and meeting rooms and implementation of modern security systems and design to enhance overall safety.

-Community and stakeholder feedback, along with the program of service, will help inform the layout and future services of the redesigned library.
+Community and stakeholder feedback, along with the program of service, helped inform the layout and future services of the redesigned library.

 -